nj-vs-vh/tasdmc/README.md

 dethinning:
   n_parallel: 6 # determines how many dethinning steps are run in parallel;
-                # defaults to the number of CPU on the machine
+                # defaults to the number of CPU on the machine; increasing this
+                # value leads to less peaks in disk usage but slightly higher
+                # computation time

-throwing:  # determines how CORSIKA showers will be 'thrown' to generate MC events
+# determines how CORSIKA showers will be 'thrown' to generate MC events
+throwing:
   n_events_at_min_energy: 1e6 # number of events thrown at input_files.log10E_min
+                              # this diretly affects the final dataset size!
   dnde_exponent: 2  # power law spectrum exponent; e.g. 2 means events are thrown
-                    # according to dN/dE ~ E^-2
+                    # according to dN/dE ~ E^-2 (this is not a final spectrum, see
+                    # spectral_sampling config later)
   sdmc_spctr_executable_name: null  # specify this if there are multiple sdmc_spctr
                                     # versions available on your PATH; this should
                                     # not be a problem in most cases and tasdmc will